severin-lemaignan/projet-cnrs/project.rst

 those decisions into physical actions in coordination with humans.
 Many AI techniques are invited, from visual processing to symbolic reasoning, from task planning to *theory of mind* building, from reactive control to action recognition and learning.
+I have investigated this general question in my dissertation (from the knowledge representation perspective) and in :cite:`lemaignan2014human` (at the level of the global architecture of robots).

-Each of these questions have been and still are research fields of their own right.
-What I suggest here is to look at the challenges that human-robot interaction pose to artificial intelligence from a different perspective: a shift in the development of robot from an *engineering perspective* where a set of independent functions are integrated, to an holistic *cognitive perspective* where the robot is considered as a whole, embodied agent.
+Independently, each of these questions have been and still are research fields of their own right.
+I propose, with this research programme, to look at the challenges that human-robot interaction pose to artificial intelligence from a different perspective: a shift in the development of robot from an *engineering perspective* where a set of independent functions are integrated, to an holistic *cognitive perspective* where the robot is considered as a whole, embodied agent.

-To quote Langley :cite:`Langley2006`:
+The paradigm shift is considerable for a *science of integration* such as we traditionally envision robotics.
+To quote Langley :cite:`Langley2006`,

   The conventional wisdom of software engineering is that one should develop independent modules that have minimal interaction.
 In contrast, a cognitive architecture offers a *unified* theory of cognition with tightly interleaved modules that support synergistic effects.

-Robotics is indeed traditionally regarded as the prototypical instance of *embodied* artificial intelligence, and this dimension is especially prevalent in human-robot interaction, where agents have to share a joint physical environment.
+Robotics is besides regarded as the prototypical instance of *embodied* artificial intelligence.
+This dimension is especially prevalent in human-robot interaction, where agents have to share a joint physical environment.
+This specific feature challenges many of the standard approaches to programming.
+A robot has to deal with a partially unknown, dynamic, uncertain environment.
+It has to physically (hence, safely) interact with mostly unpredictable agents.
+It also has to continuously interpret its changing situation to make decisions that are legible and intelligible to humans.

 It results in a tight coupling between the symbolic and the geometric realms: while AI at its origins was mostly a matter of symbolic models, it has been